fedash/Computing-Data-Analysis/AssociationRuleMining/README.md

 # Association Rule Mining on Transaction Data

-In this project, I delved into transaction data to discover product associations and relationships.
-I utilized the principles of association rule mining, specifically the Apriori algorithm, to reveal which products are frequently bought together.
-Additionally, I visualized the results with a colorful network graph to showcase these associations visually.
+This project delves into transaction data to uncover product associations and relationships.
+Using the principles of association rule mining, specifically the Apriori algorithm, it reveals which products are frequently bought together.
+The findings are then visualized with a network graph to showcase these associations visually.

 ## Data Used

-- **Transaction Data**: Contains lists of items for each transaction.
-Each list is a record of items purchased together in a single shopping session.
+- **[Online Retail Data Set](https://archive.ics.uci.edu/ml/datasets/Online+Retail)**: The UCI Online Retail dataset contains transactional data showing sales for an online retail company based in the UK, primarily detailing products, quantities, and purchase timestamps.

 ## Key Steps